Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-tech.md

   Given there is backup mechanism
   When server restarts due to some issues
-  Then recovery mechanism runs and the visit-counter is set to previous value.
+  Then recovery mechanism runs and the system sets visit-counter
+       to its previous value.

 Scenario: Reconcile counts if the sensor is offline for a while